ellygb/journey-log/README.md

 			<td>______</td>
 		</tr>
 		<tr>
 			<td colspan="4">Tackled adding email, got this working using mailtrap on both dev and prod.
-Ran in to a few errors and needed to hardcode some of the config variables rather than pull them from envirment variables, but got it working!</td>
+Ran in to a few errors and needed to hardcode some of the config variables rather than pull them from environment variables, but got it working!
+Think this is okay as it was TLS/SSL boolean settings not any sensitive info</td>
 		</tr>
 		<tr>
 			<td>2022-08-31</td>